 Best of

 The West Loop is best known for restaurants, but the neighborhood has a handful of activities for people not centering an evening on a tasting menu.
-Below is a curated short list of indoor activities and unusual venues, with every pick linking to its full business listing.
+The list below covers indoor activities and unusual venues.
+Every pick links to its full business page.

 Active and recreational